 What do I do if I test positive?

-Blue Shield recommends that you visit an in-network testing site whether you have a healthcare provider order or not.
-However, diagnostic testing performed by out-of-network health care providers is also covered at no cost to members during the public health emergency.
+- Diagnostic testing performed by out-of-network health care providers is also covered at no cost to members during the public health emergency.

 Should I still get tested for COVID-19 even after I’ve been fully vaccinated?

 Yes.
 If you have symptoms of COVID-19, you should get tested.
 This is true even after being vaccinated.
 Tests for COVID-19 work the same in vaccinated people as they do in unvaccinated people.

 Higher risk members and COVID-19: What you should know